polkadot-js/api/README.md

 # @polkadot/api

-This library provides a clean wrapper around all the methods exposed by a Polkadot network client.
+This library provides a clean wrapper around all the methods exposed by a Polkadot/Subtrate network client.
 As part of the JsonRpc defintions, the [exposed methods are documented](packages/api-jsonrpc/docs/).

 The API is split up into a number of internal packages -